NinerXrayBravoTwoTwo/MetabolicGames/README.md

 (under construction)

-This current version writes the statistics *.csv files to the same folder/directory where the data file resids.
+This current version writes the statistics *.csv files to the same folder/directory where the data file resides.

 I am using it this way: